microsoft/alguidelines/content/BCPatterns/facade-pattern/index.md

 ## Abstract

-The intent of this pattern is to provide a unified API to a collection of potentially complex subsystems.
-If you apply this pattern as a general pattern, you'll implement:
+The intent of this pattern is to provide a unified API to a single or a collection of potentially complex subsystems.
+If you apply this pattern as a general pattern, you will ensure improved:
 - Decoupling
 - Encapsulation
 - Readability